-EMPLOYMENT – One of the major barriers to residents in the borough securing employment is that job seekers may not have a bank account.
+EMPLOYMENT – One of the major barriers to residents in the borough securing employment is that job seeker may not have a bank account.
 To tackle this barrier, the credit union is working in collaboration with partners across Southwark to run clinics at Job Centre Plus, Reed in Partnership and Work Directions.

 IN THE ENVIRONMENT